Aardvark-team/Documentation/specifications.md

 }
 ```

 You can add `?` after a parameter to make it optional.
+You can also give it a default value with `=`.
 Deconstruction and property assignment also work in function definitions.
 ```adk
 function my_function({a, b, c: d, e: {f: g}}, [h, i]) {